Notice of Pre-AIA or AIA Status

 an amplification chamber (Fig. 16, one of chambers 104 or 105), wherein:

-the diluent and reaction mix are combined into a mixture and raised to a temperature of at least about 60°C (interpreted as an intended use of the apparatus, see MPEP 2114; paragraphs [0045],[0054] teaches chambers can be heated by heater blocks; paragraph [0045] teach the chambers can be heated and compressed to mix fluids or propel fluids from one chamber into another chamber; paragraph [0072] teaches lyophilized master mix reagents can be maintained at 65 ° C and then mixed with a sample fluid to be ready for thermocycling; paragraph [0148] teaches DNA and a master mix can be heated to at least 60 ° C and transferred between each chamber; therefore the apparatus is structurally capable of combining, e.g. transferring or mixing, the diluent and reaction mix and raised to the claimed temperature); and
+the amplification chamber is configured to combine the diluent and reaction mix into a mixture and raised to a temperature of at least about 60°C (interpreted as an intended use of the apparatus, see MPEP 2114; paragraphs [0045],[0054] teaches chambers can be heated by heater blocks; paragraph [0045] teach the chambers can be heated and compressed to mix fluids or propel fluids from one chamber into another chamber; paragraph [0072] teaches lyophilized master mix reagents can be maintained at 65 ° C and then mixed with a sample fluid to be ready for thermocycling; paragraph [0148] teaches DNA and a master mix can be heated to at least 60 ° C and transferred between each chamber; therefore amplification chamber is structurally capable of combining, e.g. transferring or mixing, the diluent and reaction mix and raised to the claimed temperature); and

-a biological sample is combined with the mixture after it has reached at least about 60°C (interpreted as an intended use of the apparatus, see MPEP 2114; paragraph [0045] teach the chambers can be heated and compressed to mix fluids or propel fluids from one chamber into another chamber; paragraph [0072] teaches lyophilized master mix reagents can be maintained at 65 ° C and then mixed with a sample fluid to be ready for thermocycling; paragraph [0148] teaches DNA and a master mix can be heated to at least 60 ° C and transferred between each chamber; therefore the apparatus is structurally capable of combining, e.g. transferring or mixing, a biological sample with buffers/reagents after the buffers/reagents are heated as claimed).
+the biological sample is combined with the mixture after the biological sample has reached at least about 60°C (interpreted as an intended use of the apparatus, see MPEP 2114; paragraph [0045] teach the chambers can be heated and compressed to mix fluids or propel fluids from one chamber into another chamber; paragraph [0051] teaches the chambers and channels are defined by sealing means, such as a valve, to control opening and closing of the chambers;; paragraph [0072] teaches lyophilized master mix reagents can be maintained at 65 ° C and then mixed with a sample fluid to be ready for thermocycling; paragraph [0148] teaches DNA and a master mix can be heated to at least 60 ° C and transferred between each chamber; therefore the amplification chamber is structurally capable of combining, e.g. transferring or mixing, a biological sample with buffers/reagents after the buffers/reagents are heated as claimed).

 Note that the biological sample is not positively recited structurally and is interpreted as a functional limitation of the claimed system.
 A claim is only limited by positively recited elements; thus, inclusion of the material or article (“biological sample”) worked upon by a structure (apparatus) being claimed does not impart patentability to the claims (see MPEP 2115).

 Note that a functional recitation of the claimed invention must result in a structural difference between the claimed invention and the prior art in order to patentably distinguish the claimed invention from the prior art.
-If the prior art structure is capable of performing the functional limitations, then it meets the claim.
+If the prior art structure is capable of performing the functional limitations and intended uses, then it meets the claim.
 See MPEP 2114.
 The apparatus of Tang is identical to the presently claimed structure.
 Tang discloses the claimed mechanical prefilter, diluent, reaction mix, and amplification chamber as claimed and therefore, would have the ability to perform the use recited in the claim.
 See MPEP 2112.01 (I).
-Moreover, the prior art of Tang teaches the temperatures of the chambers can be heated and maintained at temperatures such as 65 and 95 ° C (paragraphs [0004],[0071]-[0072]) and the chambers can be heated and compressed to mix fluids or propel fluids from one chamber into another chamber (paragraph [0045]).
-Thus, the apparatus of Tang is structurally capable of heating and combining a sample, diluent, and reaction mix as claimed at a later time.
+Moreover, the prior art of Tang teaches the temperatures of the chambers can be heated and maintained at temperatures such as 65 and 95 ° C (paragraphs [0004],[0071]-[0072]), the chambers can be heated and compressed to mix fluids or propel fluids from one chamber into another chamber (paragraph [0045]), and the chambers comprises chambers and channels are defined by sealing means, such as a valve, to control opening and closing of the chambers (paragraph [0051]).
+Thus, the amplification chamber of Tang is structurally capable of heating and combining a sample, diluent, and reaction mix as claimed at a later time.

 Claim Rejections - 35 USC § 103